My Eclectic Bites

 close-up of glazed salmon being lifted with a spatula, with Old Bay and hot honey in the background

-Most recipes are written for four or more.
-Instead of worrying about cutting everything in half, I build my list around meals that work well for two and often plan for an extra portion that can be used the next day.
+Most recipes are written for four or more, but instead of worrying about cutting everything in half, I build my list around meals that naturally work well for two.
+I also refer to my portion guide when deciding how much protein, rice, or pasta we actually need.

 The Variety System

-To keep meals interesting, I plan for variety each week so I’m not eating the same meals over and over again.
-Instead of choosing random dishes, I use a few simple categories as a guide and build from what I already have.
+To keep meals interesting, I plan for variety each week, not by overthinking it, but by using a few simple categories as a guide and building from what I already have.

 Different proteins including shrimp, ground beef, chicken breast, and salmon portioned and stored for a meal planning system for two